14 Of The Best Day Trips From Sofia, Bulgaria

 DETAILS TO CONSIDER TO HIKE MT.
 MUSALA

-• Musala can be climbed on a day trip from the ski resort of Borovets if the first part of the climb is done on the Yastrebets lift.
+• Musala can be climbed on a day trip from the ski resort of Borovets if the first part of the climb is done on the Yastrebets lift

-• The round trip from the top to Musala peak takes 5 to 6 hours, depending on fitness level and skills.
+• The round trip from the top to Musala peak takes 5 to 6 hours, depending on fitness level and skills

 • Those interested in climbing up the whole way from Borovets should consider an overnight stay at one of the mountain refuges.

-• Lifts (also known as gondolas) do not operate when the wind is strong.
+• Lifts (also known as gondolas) do not operate when the wind is strong

-• The gondola works every day during ski season but remains closed Mon and Tue the rest of the year.
+• The gondola works every day during ski season but remains closed Mon and Tue the rest of the year

 • The gondola operates on Wed to Sun from 8:30 am to 6:00 pm.
-Do not miss the last gondola down because it can turn out to be a long and tiring walk back.
+Do not miss the last gondola down because it can turn out to be a long and tiring walk back

 • The more you ascend, the more challenging the terrain becomes, giving way to bigger rocks.
 Decent hiking footwear is a must!

-7. Prohodna Cave
+7. Prohodna Cave One Day Tour

 Prohodna cave known as God's eyes near Karlukovo village

-8. Belogradchik
+8. Trip To Belogradchik Rock Formations

 Best Castles In Bulgaria - Bulgaria Travel Blog - Belogradchik Fortres